pdrmenezes/basic-counter/README.md

 # Basic Counter (or Counter ++)

-So you can count **everything**.
+I heard you like counters, so I added counters to your counters.

 - Vite
 - React + Typescript
 - Tailwind CSS
 - Shadcn UI

-TODO: fix bug not saving correctly to local storage